 1. Smallest area.
 The special purpose fencing shall encompass the smallest area necessary to achieve the purpose.
 2. Specific design.
 The applicant shall demonstrate that the Special purpose fencing is constructed for a particular use and requires a specific design to accomplish the purpose of the fence.
 3. Height in yards.
 Special purpose fencing located in a street yard shall not exceed 4 feet in height.
 Special purpose fencing located in a side or rear yard shall not exceed 6 feet in height.
 4. Setback.
 Special purpose fencing is not subject to a setback from property lines.

 5. Rocky or wet soil.
 Buck and rail or worm fencing may be approved when the applicant demonstrates necessity due to rocky or wet soil.
-A 10 foot gap in the fence shall be provided every 120 feet or constructed to a lower height, not to exceed 38 inches, to allow wildlife movement.
+A 10 foot gap in the fence shall be provided every 120 feet or constructed to a lower height.
+Buck and rail or worm fencing shall not exceed 38 inches, to allow wildlife movement.
 All buck and rail or worm fencing permitted under this section shall comply with the design requirements of Section 5.1.2 C above.

-Worm Fencing
+Worm Fencing - Special Purpose Only

-Buck and Rail Fencing
+Buck and Rail Fencing - Special Purpose Only

 6. The Planning Director may consider other mitigation practices demonstrating improved wildlife passage such as drop down horizontal elements, open gates and other practices recommended by Wyoming Game and Fish Department or as included in the "Wyoming Landowner's Handbook to Fences and Wildlife: Practical Tips for Fencing with Wildlife in Mind" by Christine Paige, 2015 Wyoming Community Foundation, Laramie.
 7. All standards for natural resource protection as recommended by the Planning Director shall be recorded in the permit.